 HMS Victory is the Royal Navy's most famous warship.
 Best known for her role in the Battle of Trafalgar, the Victory currently has a dual role as the Flagship of the First Sea Lord and as a living museum to the Georgian Navy.

 HMS Victory is currently undergoing a period of restoration and visitors have the unique opportunity to witness the process taking place on the oldest commissioned warship in the world and a proud memorial to Vice Admiral Lord Horatio Nelson, Britain's greatest Naval hero and his stunning victory at the Battle of Trafalgar.

 Her topmasts and rigging have been struck, or taken down, and her planking is under investigation.
 This is nothing unusual as wooden ships like Victory needed constant care and attention from the day they were launched.
 These repairs are simply the latest in a long tradition of regular upkeep.

-We will update this section regularly, so you are aware if there are any areas affected by work.
+As HMS Victory is currently undergoing restoration, please check our announcements page before visiting.
+We will update this page regularly, so you are aware if there are any areas affected.